 Are you part of the ALI community?
 Then didn’t you read above?
 EVERYONE is invited to participate.
 Male, female, young, old, married, single, gay, straight, everyone everyone everyone.

-Er … a minnow with a blog?
-An infertile minnow with a blog?
-I guess … I mean … I did say everyone … (but how do you blog underwater?)
+Er … a hedgehog with a blog?
+An infertile hedgehog with a blog?
+I guess … I mean … I did say everyone …

 I just started my blog in October.
 Can I participate?

-As long as you’ve had one post in 2012, you can participate.
-Even if you didn’t start your blog until October 2012.
-Just choose your best from the last two months.
+As long as you’ve had one post in 2013, you can participate.
+Even if you didn’t start your blog until October 2013.
+Just choose your best from the last two months of the year.

 My blog is password protected.
 Can I participate?

 If your blog is password protected and you want to participate, choose your blog entry and create a free blog at Blogger or WordPress and post that single entry.
 Then send me the link so I can place it on the list.
 I can’t link to password protected blogs.